clinic disinfection procedures

-Family Physiotherapy takes your health and safety and that of our staff seriously.
+Family Physiotherapy takes your health and safety and that of our community and staff seriously.
 Our team follows disinfection and sanitizing standards as set out in the Provincial Infectious Diseases Advisory Committee Infection Prevention and Control (PIDAC-IPC) best practice documents.
 These standards are updated from time to time and set the criteria for preventing disease transmission in Health Care settings.

 Effective environmental cleaning will interrupt direct patient to surface to patient transmission of microorganisms, and minimize (along with effective hand hygiene) surface to health care provider to patient transmission.